Vitamix vs Ninja blenders: which one is right for you?

 Vitamix vs Ninja blenders: Price

 Ninja blenders begin at $70 for a personal blender with a smoothie cup; the most expensive model – the Ninja Foodi Hot and Cold Blender – comes in at $159.99.
-Despite their affordable price point, Ninja blenders are a popular choice and are an inexpensive buy for anyone who wants to discover exactly what they want before they take the plunge with an appliance like a Vitamix.
+This accessible price point means that Ninja blenders are an incredibly popular choice, offering an inexpensive buy that suits a range of different functions.